 Rushford Lake is a 585 acre man-made reservoir located in northwest Allegany County.
-The privately owned lake was built by Rochester Gas and Electric in the late 1920s and then sold in 1981 to the Rushford Lake Recreational District.
+The lake was built by Rochester Gas and Electric in the late 1920s and then sold in 1981 to the Rushford Lake Recreational District, a governmental body created in 1981.
 The lake is drawn down about 40 feet each winter and ice fishing is not permitted.

 Elevation: 1,320 feet